Manohar Thana Assembly constituency

-Manohar Thana Legislative Assembly constituency is one of the 200 Legislative Assembly constituencies of Rajasthan state in India.
+Manohar Thana is one of the 200 Legislative Assembly constituencies of Rajasthan state in India.

-It is part of Jhalawar district.

-Birth and extent of the constituency

 The constituency was created by The Delimitation of Parliamentary and Assembly Constituencies Order, 1976.
 It had its first election in 1977.
 As of the latest delimitation in 2008, it consists of Asnawar ILRC of Jhalrapatan tehsil, and all of Manohar Thana and Aklera tehsils of Jhalawar district.